Brick is a basic unit of building construction

 Brick is the basic element of any building construction and has been in use since ancient times.
 In India, bricks are available in many sizes.

-The nominal size of brick is 19 cm * 9 cm * 9 cm.
+The nominal size or Standard Size of a Brick is 19 cm * 9 cm * 9 cm

 Types of Bricks

-It is used in 4″ thick brick walls.
+It is used only in 4″ thick brick walls.

 Stretcher Bond-Brick Masonry